'CMs should ask religious leaders to avoid large gatherings'

 Prime Minister Narendra Modi on Thursday accepted Maharashtra Chief Minister's suggestion that religious leaders should be asked to refrain from holding large gatherings.
-Thackeray made the suggestion during a video conference with Modi in the morning, the Chief Minister's Office (CMO) said.
+Thackeray made the suggestion during a video conference with Modi, the Chief Minister's Office (CMO) said.

+Modi held a video conference with all chief ministers in the morning to discuss ways to check the spread of coronavirus.
+During the meeting, Thackeray told Modi that the Maharashtra administration has traced all citizens from the state who participated in the religious congregation organised by Tablighi Jamaat at Nizamuddin in Delhi, and those people have been quarantined.

 Modi also supported Thackeray's view that citizens need to be in good mental health during the lockdown period, it said.
-State Health minister Rajesh Tope, Home Minister Anil Deshmukh, Tourism Minister Aaditya Thackeray and senior bureaucrats also attended the video conference.
+Thackeray told the prime minister that the nationwide lockdown will be completely followed in the state.

+All the chief ministers sought direction from Modi on how to handle the situation post the lockdown period.
+To this, the prime minister said the state governments should end the lockdown in a phased manner as per the local situation, the CMO said.

+"He also asked the states to ensure people don't come out on streets in large numbers," the statement said.
+Thackeray said his government made provisions of food and accommodation for 3.25 lakh migrant workers in state-run shelter homes and special medical assistance was being provided to ensure they remain in good mental health.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)